hatonthecat/Database-Resources/README.md

 LochDB https://github.com/hatonthecat/LochDB

-Is to explore one of the many applications that OpenLDAP projects have created since their breakout moment 10yrs ago: https://www.symas.com/symas-lmdb-tech-info
+Is to explore one of the many applications that OpenLDAP projects have created since their breakout moment 10yrs ago: https://www.symas.com/symas-lmdb-tech-info (See other projects section for 58 interesting projects)